Help your potential matches find common interests.

 in between but also the newer stuff like Neil Gaiman, GRR Martin

-than I probably should.
-I appreciate the sense of work ethic and
+and others.
+I appreciate the sense of work ethic and personal

-personal responsibility presented in it, I think the world would be
+responsibility presented in it, I think the world would be a better

-a better place if more people aspired to those ideals.
-I'm also a
+place if more people aspired to those ideals.
+I'm also a fan of the

-fan of the Harry Potter series, Lord of the Rings, and like the
+Harry Potter series, Lord of the Rings, and like the Dresden Files

-Dresden Files books.
-I wish I had more time to read, but I rarely
+books.
+I wish I had more time to read, but I rarely seem to have

-seem to have time to settle down with a book.
-I've read through all
+time to settle down with a book.
+I've read through all the

 next season on TV!